-The Springfield-Greene County Park Board has implemented a new photography policy outlining how photographers and videographers may operate in public parks.
+SPRINGFIELD, MO — The Springfield-Greene County Park Board has implemented a photography and videography policy outlining how photographers and videographers may operate in public parks.

 The policy includes two sections.
 The first applies to all photographers, with basic rules designed to protect parks from unintended damage during photo shoots, like standing in flowerbeds and hanging equipment from trees.
 The second section outlines the procedure for commercial and professional photographers to obtain Photo Passes.

-The Park Board now offers a $25 Daily Photo Pass and a $150 Annual Photo Pass for commercial and professional photographers and videographers, defined as businesses, companies, employees or individuals producing photographs and/or video for profit in parks.
-While the passes are now available for purchase, the Park Board is granting a four-week educational period before enforcement of passes begins August 15.
+The Park Board offers a $25 Daily Photo Pass and a $150 Annual Photo Pass for commercial and professional photographers and videographers, defined as businesses, companies, employees or individuals producing photos and/or video for profit in parks.
+Annuel Passes are valid for a calendar year, and are not prorated.

 Amateur and student photographers and videographers working without profit, as well as media photographers and videographers working for purposes of journalism, are not required to obtain a Photo Pass.

-“Photo passes are only required for professionals who are shooting clients’ photos or video in parks,” Jenny Fillmer Edwards, Public Information Administrator for the Park Board.
-“You don’t need a photo pass if you’re just out with your friends or family taking snapshots.
+“Photo passes are required when shooting photos or videos to promote a business or an individual, or when the shoot requires direct coordination with Park Board staff” Jenny Fillmer Edwards, Public Information Administrator for the Park Board.
+“You don’t need a photo pass if you’re just out with your friends or family taking selfies.
 But everyone – professionals and amateurs – needs to follow the rules.”

 The policy enables photographers to operate under provisions of the Missouri Constitution, Article VI, Sections 23 and 25, which prohibits cities and other political subdivisions from granting public property to any private individual except for public benefit; and Springfield City Code Chap.
 82-1(1)w, which prohibits solicitation of business, selling or offering to sell goods, merchandise or services in public parks without the written permission of the Park Board or the Director of Parks.